 Trust me, I know.
-Because not that long ago I RSVPed “yes” to a networking event and then immediately started to think about the multitude of ways I could get out of it.
+Because I distinctly remember I RSVPing “yes” to a networking event a few years back and then immediately starting to think about the multitude of ways I could get out of it.

 Do I feel a cough coming on?
 Emergency appendectomy?
 An urgent need to wash my hair?

 Please, oh please, have something come up last minute that would save me from this.

 The craziest part of this whole situation is that I’m a career coach, and I still didn’t want to go network!

 The Introvert Comfort Zone

 Being an introvert who is also a career coach can seem like a weird combination.
 Shouldn’t I get my energy from being around people?
 Here’s the thing, I do.
 To an extent.

 I love working with people one-on-one and helping them get to that “ah ha” moment.
 Light bulb moments are my favorite!

 But then I need to be alone again after that, to be in my quiet space.
 Preferably in pajamas, but not required.
 Retreating back to my safe zone to recharge helps me to be present and available when I am peopling.
 Without it, I get all itchy.